x-atlas-consortia/ubkg-neo4j/docs/BUILD_INSTRUCTIONS.md

 Use the **generation framework** infrastructure (ETL) in the [ubkg-etl](https://github.com/x-atlas-consortia/ubkg-etl) repository to generate a set of **ontology CSVs**.

+### RELEASE.csv
+The RELEASE.csv is a simple CSV that describes the content of the UBKG.
+The format of the CSV should be self-evident from the column headers.
+Build a RELEASE.csv file per release and include with the 12 other ontology CSVs.

 # ubkg-neo4j Repository content
 ## docker directory
 The **docker** directory contains source used to build a Docker image that will be published in Docker Hub.